Private Lunar Mission

-On September 29th, 2017, SpaceX CEO and Lead Designer Elon Musk presented an updated vehicle design for what’s currently being referred to as BFR.
-A key challenge with the original vehicle design was figuring out how to pay for it.
-The updated design solves this problem by leveraging a slightly smaller vehicle that can service all greater Earth orbit needs as well as the Moon and Mars.
-This single system—one booster and one ship—will eventually replace Falcon 9, Falcon Heavy and Dragon.
+BFR is a fully reusable vehicle designed to service all Earth orbit needs as well as the Moon and Mars.
+This two-stage vehicle—composed of a Booster and a Ship—will eventually replace Falcon 9, Falcon Heavy and Dragon.
 By creating a single system that can service a variety of markets, SpaceX can redirect resources from Falcon 9, Falcon Heavy and Dragon to the BFR system—which is fundamental in making BFR affordable.

 Missions to Mars